canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 Each partition is an object with the following properties:

 label
     (*optional*) File system name.
 There's an implementation specific constraint on the maximum length.

-    XXX: figure out what the implementation-specific lengths are and document.
+    XXX: Figure out what the implementation-specific lengths are and document.

 offset
     (*optional*) The offset in bytes from the beginning of the image.
 If not